chibiboba/JS-120/JS 129/JS 129 study guide.md

 ```

 - Regular function calls do not provide explicit context, JavaScript supplies an implicit context: the global object.
-  - We say the execution context is implicit because function invocation doesn't supply an explicit alternative.
+  - We say the execution context is implicit because the function invocation doesn't supply an explicit alternative.

 ##### Strict Mode and Implicit Context